St. Charles considers extending power contract with hesitation over coal, sustainability concerns

 IMEA owns a 15% share of Prairie State, a coal burning power plant in southern Illinois that is the largest emitter of planet-warming CO2 in the state and is among the top 10 largest CO2 emitters in the U.S., according to a 2019 study by the Environmental Protection Agency.

-According to a timeline presented at the meeting, the Prairie State facility is set to shut down half of the plant by 2038, cutting the plant’s CO2 emissions by 45 percent, and fully retire the plant by 2045.
+According to a timeline presented at the meeting, the Prairie State facility is set to shut down half of the plant by 2038, cutting the plant’s CO2 emissions by 45%, and fully retire the plant by 2045.
 IMEA also sources from Trimble County, another coal-burning power plant in Kentucky, which is planned to be retired by 2050.

 “It troubles me that we only have a year to decide on a 30-year contract.
 That’s a big commitment for residents and that concerns me,” Silkaitis said.
-“A lot of these residents’ concerns are about coal, and a big percent of our electricity is going to be generated by coal for the next 20-odd years, so that’s another concern and I’d like to look at other options.”
+“A lot of these residents’ concerns are about coal and a big percent of our electricity is going to be generated by coal for the next 20-odd years, so that’s another concern and I’d like to look at other options.”

 “We’re nonprofit.
 If there is a new technology that develops and we don’t need that coal, we’re going to get rid of it,” Wilson said.
 “We’re not a coal company making money off of this.
 It’s a diversified portfolio to make sure we’re reliable and affordable.”